seed-labs/seed-emulator-www/manuals/bgp.md

 The `createRealWorldRouter()` API takes three parameters:

 - `name`: name of the node.
-- `hideHops`: enable hide hops feature.
+- `hideHops`: enable "hide hops" feature.
 When `True`, the router will hide real world hops from traceroute.
 This works by setting TTL = 64 to all real world destinations on `POSTROUTING`.
 Default to `True`.
 - `prefixes`: list of prefix or `None` (default).